michalkotlinski/www/md/faq.md

 ### Will it be hackable/open?

 Absolutely.
-We'll not only make the devkit images publicly available, but also all of the detailed code that went into building the 'stack' so you can modify/improve on the installation. (we already [started](https://blog.slock.it/let-s-play-with-snappy-ethereum-816588198528)) One thing we're aiming to do is use a hardware (board+SoC) combination that is commercially available so that one could completely rebuild the Ethereum Computer from scratch if they wanted to.
+We'll not only make the devkit images publicly available, but also all of the detailed code that went into building the 'stack' so you can modify/improve on the installation. (we already [started](https://blog.slock.it/let-s-play-with-snappy-ethereum-816588198528)).
+A dedicated hacker could completely rebuild an Ethereum Computer from scratch if they wanted to.
 Having some GPIO available will also allow anyone to connect wired objects to the Ethereum network.
 We want you to be able to experiment!

 ### When will the Ethereum Computer become available to purchase?

 Sometime in 2017, although we anticipate devkits much earlier as part of an iterative development process.
-You can register your interest for a devkit by <a href="">contacting us</a>.
+You can register your interest for a devkit by <a href="mailto:info@slock.it?subject=Ethereum%20Computer%20Devkit&body=Full%20name:%0ACountry:%0ACity:%0AProject%20Description:">contacting us</a>.

 ### Will it be useful for mining?